jz393/jz393.github.io/cookbook/scrambled-eggs.md

 ### notes
 - This is the fastest and laziest breakfast/brunch I could come up with that's relatively nutritious, high in protein, and low in carbs.
-- I like to use egg product (e.g. egg beaters) since it's faster and cholesterol+fat free.
+- I like to use egg product (e.g., egg beaters) since it's faster and cholesterol and fat-free.
 However, real eggs provide a better nutritional profile, so use whatever's best for you.
 - [This](https://www.wholefoodsmarket.com/product/santa-barbara-smokehouse-smoked-atlantic-salmon-b07y9xgdkx) is the smoked salmon I use.